truenas/documentation/content/SCALEUIReference/SystemSettings/Services/FTPServiceScreenSCALE.md

 ### Bandwidth Settings
 **Bandwidth** settings specify the space you want to allocate for local and anonymous user uploads and downloads.

-{{< trueimage src="/images/SCALE/22.12/FTPAdvancedSettingsBandwidth.png" alt="FTP Advanced Settings Bandwidth" id="5: FTP Advanced Settings Bandwidth" >}}
+{{< trueimage src="/images/SCALE/22.12/FTPAdvancedSettingsBandwidth.png" alt="FTP Advanced Settings Bandwidth" id="FTP Advanced Settings Bandwidth" >}}

 {{< hint type=tip >}}
 When configuring FTP bandwidth settings, we recommend manually entering the units you want to use, e.g. KiB, MiB, GiB.